thereal-baitjet/SentinalAiAudit/README.md

 *   **AI/ML**: Google Gemini API (`@google/genai`)
 *   **Model**: `gemini-2.5-flash`

+## 🔒 Security & Deployment

+To deploy this application safely without exposing your personal API quota:

+1.  **Do NOT set the `API_KEY` environment variable** in your hosting provider (Vercel, Netlify, etc.).
+2. Deploy the application as a static site.
+3. When you (or a user) opens the deployed site, click the **Key Icon** in the top right.
+4. Enter a Gemini API Key manually.
+This key is stored in the **User's Browser Local Storage** only.
+5. This ensures that every user provides their own key, and your personal key remains private and safe.

 ## 📦 How it Works

 1.  **Upload**: The user uploads a video file.
 Small files are processed inline; large files are securely uploaded via the Gemini File API.